• About

 Shareholder Communications

-The Chairman and Senior Independent Director are available to meet with institutional shareholders on any concerns or issues in relation to governance, board composition, or executive director remuneration.
+The Chairman and Senior Independent Director are available to meet institutional shareholders on matters relating to governance, Board composition or executive remuneration.

 Shareholders who wish to contact the Company can email investorrelations@system1group.com.